gadventures/precious-challenge/README.md

 ## When you're finished

-Once you're ready to submit, you can create a pull request on the github project page.
-After that, you're done!
+Once you're ready to submit, please submit a pull request from your fork against this GitHub project.
+We'll be notified of the pull request and get back to you shortly there-after.

 ## Stuck?